WICG/storage-buckets/explainer.md

 ### Integrate storage buckets with the File API

-[`Blob`s](https://w3c.github.io/FileAPI/#dom-blob-blob) become persisted and quota-managed only when they are written to IndexedDB, and each IndexedDB database is associated with a bucket, so there's no need to make `Blob`s explicitly bucket-linked.
+[`Blob`s](https://w3c.github.io/FileAPI/#dom-blob-blob) become persisted and quota-managed only when they are written to IndexedDB or Cache Storage, and each IndexedDB database is associated with a bucket, so there's no need to make `Blob`s explicitly bucket-linked.

 ## Storage buckets and service workers